-Conflict Free Replicated Databases (CRDB) provides a simple and effective way to replicate your data between one or more Redis Enterprise Pack (RP) clusters.
+Conflict Free Replicated Databases (CRDB) provides a simple and effective way to replicate your data between one or more Redis Enterprise Software (RS) clusters.

 Common uses for CRDBs include disaster recovery, geographically redundant applications, and keeping data closer to your user’s locations.
 MMR is always multi-directional amongst the clusters configured in the CRDB.
-For unidirectional replication, please see the ReplicaOf capabilities in Redis Enterprise Pack.
+For unidirectional replication, please see the ReplicaOf capabilities in Redis Enterprise Software.

 Managing Conflict-free Replicated Databases (CRDBs)